ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-nfs.md

 You can validate the NFS resource configuration in a high availability cluster by using the following procedures.
 You can mount the exported file system with either NFSv3 or NFSv4.
-Run the following tests to verify the NFS cluster functionality.
+Run the following tests to verify that the NFS cluster functions.

 ### Test1 - Testing the NFS export
 {: #ha-rhel-nfs-test-export}

+Use the following information to test the NFS export.

 Run all the commands on an *NFS client node* outside the HA NFS cluster.